2yep/2143-OOP-Moreno/Assignments/P01/README.md

-## A04 - Commenting Code
+## P01 - MyVector Class
 ### Miklos Moreno
 ### Description:

-This program implements a list data structure that links together nodes of integers.
-It does more stuff, but we don't need to write that here.
+Creating a class that utilizes more functions and quality of life overloads to make a more robust class.

 ### Files